duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_handle_functions.md

 ## Further Qualifying the Query

 Trigger words are coarse filters; they may send you queries you cannot handle.
-Your instant answer should return nothing in these cases.
+Your Instant Answer should return nothing in these cases.
 As such, you generally need to further qualify the query in your code.

 There are many techniques for doing this qualification.
 One of the most popular is to `return` as soon as a query can be disqualified.